Online Safety (E-Safety)

 Internet Safety Information

-You can find our E-safety policy on the Our School menu under Policies & Key Documents.
+You can find our E-safety policy on the Our School menu under Policies and Documents and attached below.

 Child friendly search engines